 Key Features

-Linear's free plan supports unlimited members, unlimited issues, and includes cycles (sprints), project roadmaps, GitHub/GitLab integrations, and Slack integration.
-You also get Linear AI for auto-labeling and issue summarization.
-The free tier limits you to 250MB of file storage and one team (workspace), but for a startup with a single engineering squad, those limits rarely matter.
+Linear's free plan supports unlimited members and up to 250 active issues (archived issues don't count toward that cap), and includes cycles (sprints), project roadmaps, GitHub/GitLab integrations, and Slack integration.
+You also get Linear AI for auto-labelling and issue summarisation.
+The free tier also limits you to 250MB of file storage and one team (workspace).
+For a startup with a single engineering squad actively working a small backlog, those limits rarely bite — but a team that lets old issues pile up unarchived will reach the 250 ceiling.

 What makes Linear exceptional is its performance.
 The app loads in under a second, every action has a keyboard shortcut, and the UI is opinionated in a way that reduces decision fatigue.
 Creating, triaging, and closing issues is genuinely fast.